jekyll/jekyll/docs/_docs/step-by-step/03-front-matter.md

 ## Use front matter

-Let's change the `<title>` on your site to be populated using front matter:
+Let's change the `<title>` on your site to populate using front matter:

 {% raw %}
 ```html